- Discover CFAR

 - Get Involved

-The SPRC presents bimonthly lunch bag speakers with the HIV/AIDS Program of Public Health-Seattle & King County.
-These are held in the PHSKC offices at the Chinook Building and bring together research and public health practice.
-The presentations include reviews of research, works-in-progress, and more.
-If you are interested in presenting at a lunchbag series, please contact Joanna Bove (bovej at uw.edu).
+The SPRC in collaoration with the HIV/AIDS Program of Public Health-Seattle & King County (PHSKC), hosts a series of presentations by CFAR and PHSKC researchers to showcase local advances in HIV/AIDS prevention and treatment.
+These presentations include reviews of research, works-in-progress, and more.
+If you are interested in presenting at a Lunch Box Talk, please contact Joanna Bove (bovej at uw.edu).

-Here are presentations from previous lunch bag presentations:
+Here are presentations from previous Lunch Box presentations:

 03/24/15: Samuel Jenness: "Mathematical Modeling for Comprehensive HIV Prevention Planning II: Epi-Model--Tools for Modeling Infectious Disease Transmission Dynamics."
 Link to the recorded session here.